GENERAL TERMS AND CONDITIONS

 Article 13: Suspension and Termination of the Agreement

-13.1 If the Customer (i) fails to fulfil any of its obligations under the Agreement in duly and timely manner (ii) applies for suspension of payment or makes an assignment for the benefit of its creditors; (iii) becomes insolvent or becomes subject to any insolvency or bankruptcy proceedings under applicable laws; (iv) appoints a trustee, custodian or liquidator for a substantial portion of it property, assets or business; (v) passes a resolution about voluntary liquidation or is ordered for a winding-up by the court, all PHCEU’s claims against the Customer will become immediately due and payable.
+13.1 If the Buyer (i) fails to fulfil any of its obligations under the Agreement in duly and timely manner (ii) applies for suspension of payment or makes an assignment for the benefit of its creditors; (iii) becomes insolvent or becomes subject to any insolvency or bankruptcy proceedings under applicable laws; (iv) appoints a trustee, custodian or liquidator for a substantial portion of it property, assets or business; (v) passes a resolution about voluntary liquidation or is ordered for a winding-up by the court, all PHCEU’s claims against the Buyer will become immediately due and payable.

 Article 14: Liability